-Does the school have parent/guardian consent to disclose that a complaint as to this student has been filed in connection with the investigation?
-Y N

-Administrative Investigation Notes (use separate sheet if necessary):
+For Staff Use Only: Has student reporter requested anonymity?
+Y N Does the school or program have parent/guardian consent to disclose that a complaint as to this student has been filed in connection with the investigation?
+Y N Administrative Investigation Notes (use separate sheet if necessary): Bullying Verified?
+Yes No Remedial Action(s) Taken: